-Another advantage of using a BMW VIN decoder online is that you'll know if the car you plan to buy has a fake or cloned VIN.
-A VIN decoder will show if the VIN provided is for another vehicle.
-That alone should be a red flag when buying used BMW models.
+Another advantage of using a BMW online VIN decoder is you'll know if the car you plan to buy has a fake or cloned VIN.
+A VIN decoder will show if a car's VIN is for another vehicle, which is obviously a red flag when buying used BMW models.

-You might also need a BMW VIN check if you’re buying spare parts for a BMW vehicle.
-Online parts shops will often require you to provide certain specifications so you can find a match.
+You might also utilize a BMW VIN check if you’re buying spare parts for a BMW vehicle.
+Online parts shops will often require certain specifications to confirm a part matches your vehicle.
 A BMW VIN decoder makes getting such specifications very easy, including engine size, transmission design, wheel and tire sizes, and more.

 BMW's official website also allows you to shop for original replacement spare parts.
 You will be guided to select your model and model year, and you will be provided instant results of which spare parts are appropriate for your specific car.